monica22schmidt/X-Team-18/proposal.md

    **Please enter your work number: \<*work number*>**</br>

 4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.</br></br>
+Use text menus or a simple graphic user interface.
-  **Text based menu options.
-Program starts by asking the user if they want to insert, remove, or lookup an entry**</br>
-  **Insert - User is prompted for a name, department, home, work, mobile.**</br>
-  **Remove - Prompted for a name**</br>
-  **Lookup - Prompted for a name**</br>
-  **After one of the three options are executed the user is prompted to pick from the previous three choices or to exit**</br>

-5. Types List: Break your solution idea down into units that you think can be implemented with a single class.</br></br>
+5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
-  **Hashtable - Acts as the actual phone book.
+Hashtable - Acts as the actual phone book.
 Has insert, lookup, and remove methods.
-Also deals with resizing and hashIndex generating**</br>
+Also deals with resizing and hashIndex generating.
-  **Node - Holds the information for each phone book entry.
+Node - Holds the information for each phone book entry.
 Has instance variables for Name, Department, Home, Mobile, Work.
-Has mutator and accessors to allow us to use the information stored inside.**</br>
+Has mutator and accessors to allow us to use the information stored inside.

-Name each interface or class and briefly describe its function or purpose.</br></br>
+Name each interface or class and briefly describe its function or purpose.
-  **Main - Acts as the user interface.
-Asks for input and calls different methods to store and organize the input.**</br>
+Main - Acts as the user interface.
+Asks for input and calls different methods to store and organize the input.
-  **HashTableADT - Outlines the different methods we will use in our hashtable implementation**</br>
-  **HashTable - Creates the functionality of the hashtable.
+HashTableADT - Outlines the different methods we will use in our hashtable implementation HashTable - Creates the functionality of the hashtable.
 Stores the information gathered from the phone book input.
-Acts similar to a phone book.**</br>
+Acts similar to a phone book.
-  **Node - hold the information for each entry into the phone book (name, department, home, cell, and work phones)**</br>
+Node - hold the information for each entry into the phone book (name, department, home, cell, and work phones)

 ## Edit and Submit this file and any figures referenced by this document.